Alexej Čepička

-General Alexej Čepička (18 August 1910 – 30 September 1990) was a Czechoslovak communist politician.
+Alexej Čepička (18 August 1910 – 30 September 1990) was a Czech communist politician and general of the Czechoslovak Army.
 He held several ministerial positions in Czechoslovakia after World War II, including Minister of Justice from 1948 to 1950 and Minister of National Defence from 1950 to 1956.

 Early years

 Čepička was born to the family of a civil servant in Kroměříž.
 He matriculated from gymnasium in Kroměříž in 1929, and then moved to Prague, where he was admitted to the Faculty of Law at Charles University.
 In Prague, he also joined the Communist Party of Czechoslovakia (KSČ), and worked as a functionary of the Young Communist League of Czechoslovakia from 1932 to 1935. Čepička obtained a doctorate in law in 1935, and then worked at a law firm in Brno.

 After the start of World War II and the occupation of the Czech lands by Nazi Germany, he became involved with the anti-Nazi resistance, which led to his arrest by the Gestapo in 1942. Čepička was at first held in Auschwitz, and then in Buchenwald, where he remained until the end of the war.